suchanek/proteusPy/README.md

   ```

 # Testing
-I currently have docstring testing for the modules in place.
+I currently have ``pytest`` and docstring testing for the modules in place.
 To run them ``cd`` into the repository and run:
 ```console
 $ make tests
 ```
 The modules will run their docstring tests and disulfide visualization windows will open.
 Simply close them.
 If all goes normally there will be no errors.
+If you're not running the development version of proteusPy you may need to install ``pytest``.
+Simply perform: ``pip install pytest``.
+Docstring testing is sensitive to formatting; occasionally the ``black`` formatter changes the docstrings.
+As a result there may be some docstring tests that fail.

 # General Usage